Stove3908/obsidian-self-study/Notes/2025/2025-03/Repetition Compulsion.md

 - Example: A person abandoned in childhood might repeatedly choose partners who leave them, unconsciously trying to work through the original abandonment.

 - This is caused by [[Trauma]]
+- Jung and Freud has some [[Freud and Jung on Trauma|similarities regarding trauma]]